-Thick, fudgey homemade brownies (better than a box mix!) with a pumpkin cinnamon swirl.
-One of the BEST brownies ever!
+Pumpkin swirl brownies are thick, fudgey homemade brownies (better than a box mix!) with a pumpkin cinnamon swirl.

 Cake, pie, cookie or brownie.
 Which would be your very first pick?
 Such a hard question, since I’m obviously a total sucker for all things sweet.
 But honestly, who could ever pass up a good ole fashioned brownie?
 I have so many brownie recipes on my site, it’s verging on embarrassing.